Women in the Russian and Soviet military

-Women in the Russian and Soviet militaries have played many roles in their country's military history.
+Women have played many roles in the Russian and Soviet military history.
 Women played an important role in world wars in Russia and the Soviet Union, particularly during World War II.

+As of March 2024, according to Russian Defence Minister, 37,500 women served in the Russian armed forces, while 275,000 were civillian personnel.

 World War I

 Women served in the Russian armed forces in small numbers in the early stages of the war, but their numbers increased after heavy Russian losses such as at the Battle of Tannenberg and Masurian Lakes and a need for increased manpower.
 One such recruit was Maria Bochkareva who served with the 25th Reserve Battalion of the Russian Army.
 After the abdication of Nicholas II of Russia in March 1917, she convinced interim prime minister Alexander Kerensky to let her form a women's battalion.
-The Women's Battalion recruited women between the ages of 13 and 25 and appealed for support in a series of public meetings, enlisting approximately 2,000 soldiers.
-The Battalion fought during the June Offensive against German forces in 1917.
-Three months of fighting reduced their numbers to around two-hundred and fifty.

-The Women's Battalion was disbanded after a failed military coup known as the Kornilov Affair.
-Its leader, General Lavr Kornilov, had been strongly supported by Bachkarova, and the Women's Battalion were identified as potential sympathizers.
-The majority of the battalion's members were reformed as the First Petrograd Women's Battalion.
-This group was at the Winter Palace on the night of the Bolshevik Revolution, along with an untrained cadet detachment and a bicycle regiment.
-They put up a fight but were eventually defeated, despite the fact that only 5 people were killed during the storming of the Winter Palace.
-The triumphant Bolsheviks officially disbanded the group.
+The Women's Battalion fought during the June Offensive against German forces in 1917.
+Three months of fighting reduced their numbers to around 250.
+The Women's Battalion was disbanded after a failed 1917 military coup known as the Kornilov Affair.
+Its leader, General Lavr Kornilov, had been strongly supported by Bochkareva.

 Several women pilots are known from the First World War, one example being Sofya Alekseevna Dolgorukova.
 Princess Eugenie Shakovskaya was assigned duty as an artillery and reconnaissance pilot, having volunteered for the Imperial Russian Air Service in 1914 (one of the world’s first female military aviators) and flew missions with the 26th Corps Air Squadron in 1917 for nine months.
 Because of her connections to the Imperial family she was demobilized after the October Revolution.
 Lyubov A. Golanchikova was a test pilot who contributed her airplane to the Czarist armies; Helen P. Samsonova was assigned to the 5th Corps Air Squadron as a reconnaissance pilot.
 And in 1915, Nedeshda Degtereva had the distinction of being the first woman pilot to be wounded in combat while on a reconnaissance mission over the Austrian front in Galicia.